Felony DUI

 Circumstances That Can Raise a DUI to a Felony

-There are many circumstances that can turn a misdemeanor drunk driving charge into a felony DUI.
+Many circumstances can turn a misdemeanor drunk driving charge into a felony DUI.
 Drunk driving laws vary by state.
 In some states, aggravating factors can increase the penalties.
-In other states, the circumstances of your stop can upgrade the offense to a felony.
-Some of the circumstances that can increase a DUI to a felony charge include:
+In other states, the DUI laws become more severe based on the circumstances of your stop.
+Some of the factors that can increase a DUI to a felony charge include:

 - DUI with a high BAC